Why Responsibility Must Arrive Earlier Than We Think

 Many parents hesitate to assign responsibility early.

-They worry about placing too much pressure on children or interfering with the enjoyment of childhood.
 Schools and communities sometimes reinforce this hesitation by emphasizing protection and supervision over participation.

-These instincts come from care.
+These instincts often come from care.

 Parents want children to feel supported and safe.

-But responsibility does not harm development.
+But responsibility does not harm development when it is introduced wisely.

-It strengthens it.
+It strengthens development.

 The Developmental Window

 Young children are naturally eager to participate in the activities they see around them.
-They often want to help with tasks adults consider routine or even tedious.

 This eagerness presents an opportunity.

-Responsibility later feels like an imposition rather than a natural part of life.
+Later, responsibility may feel like an imposition rather than a natural part of life.

 Responsibility and Self-Respect